DoctorWkt/alic/docs/overview.md

 ## Array Bounds Checking

 By default, an access into an array will be bounds checked.
-If the index is below zero, or greater than or equal to the number of elements, the program will print an error message and `exit(1)`.
+If the index is below zero or greater than or equal to the number of elements, the program will print an error message and `exit(1)`.
 You can disable this by using the `-B` compiler command-line option.

 If you use array access via a pointer, there is no bounds checking.